 A Quick Guide to Credit Card Payment Processing

+Every transaction involves two parties: a buyer and a seller.
+And between them?
+A sprawling digital infrastructure powered by millions of lines of code, thousands of professionals, and countless miles of data cables.
 This article takes you behind the scenes, introducing the key players and processes that make a card payment happen.

 A two-sided industry (or is it two industries?)